V-Ray Fur is a very simple procedural fur plugin. The fur is generated only during render time and is not actually present in the scene.

 Level of Detail

-Level of detail – When enabled, V-Ray will generate less fur geometry for parts of the scene which are far away from the camera.
+Level of detail – When enabled, V-Ray will generate less fur geometry for parts of the scene that are far away from the camera.
 This is done by decreasing the density of the fur strands and increasing their thickness.
 The level of detail function helps for two things.
-One, it conserves memory by decreasing the detail where it is too far to be visible, and two - it helps to reduce animation flickering of very fine fur strands when they are far from the camera.
+One, it conserves memory by decreasing the detail where it is too far to be visible, and two, it helps to reduce animation flickering of very fine fur strands when they are far from the camera.